Sayzx/Challenge-JS/README.md

 ### Prerequisites

-- NodeJS installed on your machine.
+- Node.js installed on your machine.
 - Access to a terminal or command prompt.

 ### Installation and Execution